nus-cs2113-AY2425S1/tp/docs/UserGuide.md

    spendswift with 2 text files in it, expense.txt and category.txt.
    - If this file doesn't exist, it will be created automatically when expenses, categories and budgets are saved after exiting the program properly.
+6. Type commands below the outputs and press Enter to execute them.

 Your command terminal should look similar to the one below.